Unapologetically ambitious

 Only kind of joking there.

+I really do want to make the world a better place.
 All I need to do is figure out how.
-While I’m at it, I thought I might as well share some stories along the way.
+While I'm at it, I thought I might as well share some stories along the way.